 While dragons have a largely spiritual dimension to them, they also exist in the actual world.
 Therefore we should seek to make them look like they belong here.
 This is key when learning how to draw a dragon.

 Now that we have good references for human expressions of deviousness, we can turn to our dragons.
-As I'm going through these sketches, I keep in mind the expressions of the human figures
+The human studies inform the expressions on the faces of the dragons.

 So, it's important to capture the eyes correctly.
 Take some time and make studies of reptile eyes and human eyes.
 Find which ones are the most expressive.
 Which ones communicate what you’re after the best?
 Try combining them to achieve something new.